European nation's major lockdown backflip

 Some restrictions will still remain in place for Denmark, though they are very minimal, such as wearing a mask in an aged care facility.

-At time of writing, Denmark had recorded 53,000 Covid cases in the past 24 hours, it's worst day to date, out of a population of about 6 million.
+At time of writing, Denmark had recorded 53,000 Covid cases in the past 24 hours, it's worst day to date, out of a population of about six million.

-In all, they have recorded 1.6 million cases since the pandemic began and 3700 deaths.
+In all, the Scandinavian nation has recorded 1.6 million cases since the pandemic began and 3700 deaths.

 A total of 81 per cent of its population has been double-vaccinated while 62 per cent have received their third jab.